asllani94/paper-rock-scissor/README.md

 To run this project, you'll need:

-- Java Development Kit (JDK) 8 or higher installed.
+- Java Development Kit (JDK) 21 installed.
-- A console or terminal to run the application.
+- A console or terminal to compile and run the application.

 ### Project Structure